lorenzo-rovigatti/tacoxDNA/README.md

 ### Mandatory arguments
 * An oxDNA topology file
 * An oxDNA configuration file
 * The direction according to which the nucleotides are to be listed in the PDB file.
-It should be either "35" (for 3' -> 5') or 53 (for 5' -> 3').
+It should be either 35 (for 3' -> 5') or 53 (for 5' -> 3').
+Most of the all-atoms tools (*e.g.* GROMACS) assume the 5' -> 3' order.

 ### Optional arguments
 * `-H, --hydrogens=[true|false]`